andrewgu12/CSA/README.md

 CSA
 ==========================
 Contains the source code for the new CSA website.
-Written in Ruby on Rails, Coffescript, Angular, and lots of love <3.
+Written in Ruby on Rails, Coffescript and Angular.js.
+Link: umdcsa.herokuapp.com